fuzzy28/spring-security-POC/README.md

 Spring-security-POC
 ----------------------------
-A POC on spring-security which includes simple in memory authentication and authorization.
+A POC on spring-security which features
+Authentication and authorization.
 Used tiles as view (simple implementation).
-JUnit for Unit testing.
+JUnit for Unit/Integration testing.

 Features: